vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 y = 2.75
 9 Climate Change
 141
 Table 9.2: Stepwise procedure to convert TW to ppm, of CO2.
-FF means fossil fuel, which can be coal, oil, or gas-each com- puted separately using the various values provided on the right. total emissions stays in atmosphere
+FF means fossil fuel, which can be coal, oil, or gas-each computed separately using the various values provided on the right. total emissions stays in atmosphere
 (divide by 4,184), yielding 4.5 × $10^{16}$ kcal/yr, and thus 3.9 × $10^{15}$ g/yr of oil, or 3.9 × $10^{12}$ kg/yr.[^5] Table 9.1 shows that each kilogram of oil combusted produces 3.09 kg of CO2, translating to 1.2 x $10^{13}$ kg/yr of CO2 from oil.
 Incidentally, we get the same answer using 64 g/MJ from Table 9.1 and 1.9× $10^{14}$ MJ/yr from a few lines up.
 The remainder of the work, converting to parts per million, is covered in the text and the lower part of Table 9.2.
 8